priyadarshi/Applozic-Chat-SDK-Documentation/PLATFORM-API-GROUP-DOC.md

 | clientGroupId   | Yes  |   | Group unique identifier  |
 | userId   | Yes  |   | UserId of the user identify in group  |

-**Note**: Pass **OfUserId** header only if application Admin calling the API.
+**Note**: In case of Application Admin **OfUserId** header required too.
 OfUserId is userId of user exist in a group on behalf of which application admin calling th API.

 **Response**:  API response: in case of success :-